The most common type of breakdown is a flat battery – and whenever it happens, it’s always inconvenient.

 If your battery is leaking or looks damaged it’s not a good idea to charge it.

 Remember, modern cars are full of electronics.
-Jump-starting a car the wrong way can potentially damage your car’s ‘brain’ – the electronic control unit or ECU.
+Jump-starting a car the wrong way can potentially damage your car’s ‘brain’ – the electronic control unit or Engine Control Unit (ECU).

 A word on electric and hybrid vehicles here.
 It’s not a good idea to use an electric vehicle or hybrid as the donor rescue car.
-While electric cars often use an extra same-style battery, they can be damaged by jump-starting another vehicle.
-So, stick to traditional petrol or diesel power!
+While electric vehicles often use an extra same-style battery, they can be damaged by jump-starting another vehicle, so stick to traditional petrol or diesel power.